TheAgentCompany/TheAgentCompany/workspaces/tasks/ds-answer-spreadsheet-questions/checkpoints.md

 ## Checkpoint 3 (1 pt)

-Confirmed question 1 answer ("Male") is mentioned in the conversation with Li Ming
+Confirmed question 1 answer ("Married") is mentioned in the conversation with Li Ming

 ## Checkpoint 4 (1 pt)

-Confirmed question 2 answer ("Married") is mentioned in the conversation with Li Ming
+Confirmed question 2 answer ("French-language workers") is mentioned in the conversation with Li Ming

 ## Checkpoint 5 (1 pt)

-Confirmed question 3 answer ("French-language workers") is mentioned in the conversation with Li Ming
+Confirmed question 3 answer ("37.67") is mentioned in the conversation with Li Ming